 - Then increase the speed to high for 1-2 minutes, until it's fluffy and just barely holds stiff peaks.

 - If you over-whip the cream, add a couple of tablespoons more and mix until combined.

 - Use a rubber spatula to scrape the edge of the bowl and fold it a couple times to smooth it out.

 - Once the cake and the cherry topping have cooled, place the first layer of cake onto a cake board or a flat surface.

 - Top with half of the chantilly cream but don't go all the way to the edge of the cake, leave a little room for it to spread on it's own when you stack the next layer.

 - Spread the cherry filling on top of the whipped cream and place the second layer of cake on top.

-- Spread the rest of the whipped cream on top and top with fresh cherries (or cherry filling if you have some left).
+- Spread the rest of the chantilly cream on top and top with fresh cherries (or cherry filling if you have some left).

 - Serve fresh or store refrigerated.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.